December 7 is Letter Writing Day, however there’s no need to do these exercises on only that date!

 Use the following letter writing exercises to gain more clarity in your life & begin stepping forward.

 The first writing exercise is to write down your dreams and write each to yourself in the future.
 Put your dreams in dated envelopes.
-You can open your dream envelopes on the dates that you wrote on the envelopes.

 Compare the life you live with your dreams and see how far you’ve come.
 What action do you see is next for you?